The Red Rider (1935 film)

 The Red Rider (German: Der rote Reiter) is a 1935 German drama film directed by Rolf Randolf and starring Iván Petrovich, Camilla Horn and Friedrich Ulmer.

+Background

 It is based on the 1922 novel of the same title by Franz Xaver Kappus which had previously been made into a 1923 silent film.

 The film's sets were designed by the art director Wilhelm Depenau and Erich Zander.